School of Occupational Therapy

 Alumni Advantage Admission Requirements

-- Admission to Texas Woman’s University Graduate School.
-Application is submitted through ApplyTexas.
+- Admission to Texas Woman’s University Graduate School submitted through ApplyTexas.

 - Completed School of Occupational Therapy Application, and TWU degree plan, signed by your academic advisor, submitted via OTCAS.

-- Texas Woman’s University baccalaureate degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies.
+- Texas Woman’s University baccalaureate degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies, completed at time of enrollment.

 - A minimum of 30 hours completed at Texas Woman's University at time of application.

-- Overall grade point average of 3.7 calculated at the time of application on last 60 semester credit hours before completion of the Texas Woman’s University baccalaureate degree, and maintenance of a 3.7 GPA or higher through graduation.
+- Overall grade point average of 3.7 calculated at the time of application on last 60 semester credit hours before completion of the Texas Woman’s University baccalaureate degree, and maintenance of a 3.7 GPA or higher through completion of baccalaureate degree.

 - Report from the Graduate Record Examinations (GRE) taken within 5 years of application date.

 - Combined prerequisite course GPA of 3.5 or better, with no grade below a B on any prerequisite course.
+Advanced Placement credit will not be accepted.
 Prerequisite courses completed at time of application.

 - Elementary Statistics